Semax Stimulates Neurogenesis.

 Semax influences the expression of genes that regulate the levels of Ca2+ 24 h after occlusion.
 The peptide increased both the amount and mobility of immune cells and the expression of chemokine and immunoglobulin genes.

 It is well known that ischemia-induced energy depletion in cells results in the disturbing operation of potential-dependent calcium channels and Na+/Ca2+ pumps, excessive intracellular accumulation of Ca2+ ions, and neuronal death.
 However, it has been shown that semax contributes to neuron survivability in the conditions of glutamate neurotoxicity that accompany ischemia.
-Possibly, the neuroprotective effect of semax on ischemia-damaged nervous tissues includes the impact of Ca2+ penetration into the cell on the regulatory processes.
+The neuroprotective effect of semax on ischemia-damaged nervous tissues may include the impact of Ca2+ penetration into the cell on the regulatory processes.

 Effects of Semax on Calcium Homeostasis of Neurons and Their Survival Under Conditions of Glutamate Toxicity.